zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 - The IT PMO team uses the Rolly Bot, a tool created by the IT Integrations team aimed at automating the generation and distribution of weekly status updates.
 Every Friday, the PMO updates the Rolly section of each project Epic (that they are assigned to) to deliver consistent updates on ongoing projects.
   - A new roll up is created every Monday.
 - Asynchronous updates of the program are communicated through the dedicated program Slack channel, using [Geekbot](https://geekbot.com/).
-- For more extensive programs, the IT PMO team may generate a [Weekly Status Report](https://docs.google.com/presentation/d/1FvtL0MHftG33b-6eKO1sVx3vPFKu0DaeVp-GGbLdpcs/edit#slide=id.p1) intended for distribution among the program team and is frequently reviewed during the weekly program status meetings.
+- For larger programs, the IT PMO team prepares a [Weekly Status Report](https://docs.google.com/presentation/d/1FvtL0MHftG33b-6eKO1sVx3vPFKu0DaeVp-GGbLdpcs/edit#slide=id.p1) for distribution among the program team, which is reviewed during weekly status meetings.

 ## Compliance Documentation

-The IT PMO team supports project stakeholders in gathering all the essential information required for SOX (Sarbanes-Oxley Act) and compliance purposes throughout the project's lifecycle.
-We have developed multiple templates following the [guidelines](/handbook/business-technology/enterprise-applications/pmo/pmo-governance/#clear-documentation-for-compliance) provided by the [IT Compliance team](/handbook/business-technology/it-compliance/).
-These templates aid in creating comprehensive and well-structured documentation, facilitating the gathering of essential information.
+The team has developed templates based on IT Compliance team [guidelines](/handbook/business-technology/enterprise-applications/pmo/pmo-governance/#clear-documentation-for-compliance) to streamline the creation of comprehensive, well-structured documentation and facilitate efficient information gathering.

 The IT PMO team collaborates with project stakeholders to create these documents and ensures that all necessary approvals are captured within them.

 ## Enablement Plan

-The IT PMO team takes the lead in initiating discussions regarding enablement and collaborates with the project lead to develop training materials and communication plans, as required.
+The IT PMO team initiates enablement discussions and collaborates with project leads to develop training materials and communication plans as needed.

 ## IT EntApps Quarter Planning Process